ApiLogicServer/ApiLogicProject/readme1.md

 ## Projects are Customizable, using _your_ IDE

-Customize projects in __your IDE__ - such as VSCode, PyCharm, etc.  Use their powerful services for edit/debug and code management.
+Customize projects in __your IDE__ - such as VSCode, PyCharm, etc.  Use their powerful services for edit, debug and code management.

 &nbsp;